AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors
 ------------

-Constructors are available to both class record and simple records.
+Constructors are available to both tagged and non-tagged records.

-Record, tagged records and class records can declare constructors.
+Records and tagged records can declare constructors.
 A constructor looks like a primitive that has an in out parameter of the type as first parameter, and is identified with the "Constructor" attribute of the type.
 For example: